 - Name and URL of the retrieved file,

-- Website from which access is initiated (referrer URL),
+- Website from which the access is made (referrer URL),

 - The browser used and, if applicable, the operating system of your computer as well as the name of your access provider.

-We process this data for the following purposes:
+The above data will be processed by us for the following purposes:

-- To ensure a smooth connection with the website,
+- Ensuring a smooth connection of the website,

-- To evaluate system security and stability as well as for other administrative purposes.
+- Evaluation of system security and stability as well as for other administrative purposes.

-If you have questions of any kind, you can contact us via a form provided on the website.
-In doing so, you must provide a valid e-mail address so that we know who sent the request and can then answer it.
+If you have any questions, we offer you the possibility of contacting us via a form provided on the website.
+In doing so, it is necessary to provide a valid e-mail address so that we know who the enquiry is from and so that we can answer it.
 Further information can be provided voluntarily.